Things to Know

-- You must enter and certify a separate Rank Order List in the NMS Match System by the Rank Order List deadline for each program you are offering in the Match.
+- You must enter and certify a separate Rank Order List for each program you are offering in the Match by the Rank Order List deadline.

 - If you have no acceptable applicants to rank for a program, you should certify a Rank Order List with no ranks.

 - If your program no longer has positions to offer in 2022, you must withdraw the program from the Match.

 |NMS Match System Opens For Rankings||February 14, 2022|